lmcjt37/squidly/README.md

 ##### 1.1.0
 - Reduced when the app updates to when browser is opened and when you search a new user, there is also an interval which is set to every 15mins.
 - Added Grunt task runner.
+- Added refresh button.
+- Added ability to search by rank as well as name.

 ##### 0.6.2
 - Minor bug fixes to view type.